cosmos/ibc/papers/2020-05/src/channels.md

 we want to prevent potential replay of previously sent packets.
-The replay problem is analogous to using sequence numbers with signed messages, except where the light client algorithm "signs" the messages (IBC packets), and the replay prevention sequence is the combination of port identifier, channel identifier, and packet sequence — hence we cannot allow the same port identifier & channel identifier to be reused again with a sequence reset to zero, since this might allow packets to be replayed.
-It would be possible to safely reuse identifiers if timeouts of a particular maximum height/time were mandated & tracked, and future protocol versions may incorporate this feature.
+The replay problem is analogous to using sequence numbers with signed messages, except where the light client algorithm "signs" the messages (IBC packets), and the replay prevention sequence is the combination of port identifier, channel identifier, and packet sequence — hence we cannot allow the same port identifier and channel identifier to be reused again with a sequence reset to zero, since this might allow packets to be replayed.
+It would be possible to safely reuse identifiers if timeouts of a particular maximum height/time were mandated and tracked, and future protocol versions may incorporate this feature.

 \vspace{3mm}